DenchiSoft/VTubeStudio/Events/README.md

 Using the **VTube Studio Event API**, you can subscribe to various events to make sure your plugin gets a message when something happens in VTube Studio.
 That way, you can for example get notified every time a hotkey is activated, a model/item is loaded/unloaded, the model is clicked and much more.

 To receive events of a certain type, you have to **subscribe** to them.
-When you don't want to receive events anymore, you have to **unsubscribe**.
-When your plugin disconnects from the VTube Studio API, all events your plugin had subscribed to are automatically unsubscribed as well.
+When you don't want to receive events anymore, you have to **unsubscribe** from that event or all events.
+When your plugin disconnects from the VTube Studio API, all events your plugin session is subscribed to are automatically unsubscribed as well.

 ## Subscribing and unsubscribing

 You can subscribe to specific events to get notified every time the event occurs.
 You subscribe using the `EventSubscriptionRequest`, which will return an `EventSubscriptionResponse` if successful.
 Once subscribed, you will receive a message every time the event is triggered.

+If you subscribe to an event multiple times, the new config you provide will overwrite the old config.
+You can also unsubscribe multiple times or unsubscribe from an event you're not subscribed to.
+This will return successfully (no error) but will do nothing.

-The following chart explains the subscription flow:
+The following chart explains the subscription/event flow:

 #### Subscription Flow
 ![The VTS Event System Subscription Flow](/Images/events_explanation.png)